mechamarmot/SillyTavern-PyRunner/README.md

 Enable it in the PyRunner panel (microchip icon in top nav).

 ### Server mode shows "Not available"
-1. Check `enableServerPlugins: true` in config.yaml
+1. Restart SillyTavern (plugin auto-installs on first enable)
-2. Verify plugin exists in `SillyTavern/plugins/pyrunner/`
+2. Check that PyRunner extension is enabled
-3. Restart SillyTavern
+3. Verify `enableServerPlugins: true` in config.yaml

 ### "pip is not installed"
 Your Python installation doesn't have pip.
 Install pip or use a distribution that includes it.